‘Abortion absolutely is healthcare’: U.S. House panel told as GOP pursues nationwide ban - NewsBreak

 Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest

-“We are the closest clinic for 70 percent of Ohio,” Lehigh told U.S. Rep. Ro Khanna, D-Calif.
+“We are the closest clinic for 70 percent of Ohio,” Leigh told U.S. Rep. Ro Khanna (D-Calif.)
 “Two-thirds of the people I talk to every day are from Ohio and West Virginia.
 They are organizing rides and childcare.”

 ‘Turning the clock back’